jeysonj2/laravel-base-proyect/AI Agent Context.md

     - **Password**: Tests for the password reset and change system.
     - **Profile**: Tests for the user profile management endpoints.
     - **Role**: Tests for role management and deletion (RoleManagementTest, RoleDeletionTest).
-    - **User**: Tests for the user management system and email verification.
+    - **User**: Tests for the user management system, email verification, and superadmin permissions (UserManagementTest, SuperadminPermissionsTest).
   - Test of the root route to verify system status.
   - Structured organization of tests into folders by functionality to facilitate maintenance.
+  - Creation of shell scripts (tests.sh and tests-coverage.sh) to simplify running tests and generating coverage reports.
   - Implementation of tests for all main API features.
 - Implementation of code coverage reporting to evaluate test effectiveness:
   - Configuration of Docker environment with Xdebug support and coverage mode enabled
   - Configuration of PHPUnit to generate detailed coverage reports in HTML and text formats
   - Setup for running tests with coverage metrics via the `--coverage` flag
   - Directory structure for storing coverage reports in an organized manner
+  - Current code coverage: Classes 45.00% (9/20), Methods 80.49% (66/82), Lines 86.56% (425/491)
 - Implementation of Swagger/OpenAPI documentation for all API endpoints:
   - Installation and configuration of the L5-Swagger package for Laravel
   - Addition of detailed Swagger annotations to all controllers: